goutern/imagedeblur/README.md

 ## Scripts

 There are three measuments scripts though after expirimentation we found only two of these methods to be useful.
-The traditional PSNR and SSIM do not work for this case because we do not have unblured baseline data to reference as a ground truth.
+The traditional PSNR and SSIM do not work for this case because we do not have unblurred baseline data to reference as a ground truth.
 We instead use two no-reference "blind" image measurment techiques BRISQUE and NIQE.

 To measure using BRISQUE adjust [brisque.ipynb](https://github.com/goutern/imagedeblur/blob/main/brisque.ipynb "brisque.ipynb") to reference your deblured images.
 Please note if you have a lot of images this may take a long time and use a lot of memory.